 A network switch can be deployed in the following ways:

-- Core switches: These network switches comprise the backbone of the network, connecting either aggregation or edge switches to each other, connecting user or device edge networks to data center networks and, typically, connecting enterprise LANs to the routers that connect them to the internet.
+- Core switches: These network switches form the backbone of the network.
+Core switches connect either aggregation or edge switches, user or device edge networks to data center networks and enterprise LANs to routers.

 Get an overview of the Brocade VDX 8770 data center-class switch series, equipped for highly virtualized environments.